-- 3. Handrails Check for the presence and secure mounting of entrance handrails.
-The vehicle shall be removed from service until repairs are made if: - Entrance handrail is missing or not securely mounted - Handrail fails the "NHTSA String and Nut Test" - 4.
+3. Handrails - Check for the presence and secure mounting of entrance handrails.

+- Entrance handrail is missing or not securely mounted - Handrail fails the "NHTSA String and Nut Test" - 4.
 Paneling Check all interior sidewall, rear, ceiling, and driver's area paneling for secure fastening, projections or sharp edges, and condition.
 Make repairs if any of the following conditions exist: - Unauthorized items affixed to the interior paneling of the bus, graffiti or unauthorized stickers (seating charts and safety information are approved) on interior panels - Loose or missing attachment screws on any maintenance access pane - Interior paneling is mildewed or paints (where required) is missing or damaged.